Aliases for AP1G2 Gene

 Adaptins are important components of clathrin-coated vesicles transporting ligand-receptor complexes from the plasma membrane or from the trans-Golgi network to lysosomes.
-The adaptin family of proteins is compsed of four classes of molecules named alpha, beta-, beta prime- and gamma- adaptins.
+The adaptin family of proteins is composed of four classes of molecules named alpha, beta-, beta prime- and gamma- adaptins.
 Adaptins, together with medium and small subunits, form a heterotetrameric complex called an adaptor, whose role is to promote the formation of clathrin-coated pits and vesicles.
 The protein encoded by this gene is a gamma-adaptin protein and it belongs to the adaptor complexes large subunits family.
-This protein along with the complex is thought to function at some trafficking step in the complex pathways between the trans-Golgi network and the cell surface.
-Several alternatively spliced transcript variants of this gene exist, but their full-length nature is not known. [provided by RefSeq, Aug 2013]
+This protein along with the complex is thought to function at some trafficking step in the complex pathways between the trans-Golgi network and the cell surface. [provided by RefSeq, Aug 2017]

 GeneCards Summary for AP1G2 Gene

-AP1G2 (Adaptor-Related Protein Complex 1, Gamma 2 Subunit) is a Protein Coding gene.
-Diseases associated with AP1G2 include hiv-1.
-Among its related pathways are Lysosome and Delta508-CFTR traffic / ER-to-Golgi in CF. GO annotations related to this gene include protein transporter activity.
-An important paralog of this gene is AP4E1.
+AP1G2 (Adaptor Related Protein Complex 1 Subunit Gamma 2) is a Protein Coding gene.
+Diseases associated with AP1G2 include Long Qt Syndrome 1.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
+Gene Ontology (GO) annotations related to this gene include binding and protein transporter activity.
+An important paralog of this gene is AP1G1.